 - Social media has revolutionized the ways that governments disseminate information and communicate with stakeholders, but it has also led to serious questions about record keeping, especially for cash strapped local governments.
 Third party social media companies don’t necessarily have record keeping policies that are as rigorous as those maintained by governments.
 (Engaging Cities)

-- New York City became the first local government to accept real-time reports of street harrasement with the launch of an improved and expanded version of the Hollaback! app.
+- New York City became the first local government to accept real-time reports of street harrasement and needed sexual harassment attorney kansas city for their safety, with the launch of an improved and expanded version of the Hollaback! app.
 Harrasment reported through the app will flow into New York’s CouncilStat system, be directed to the relevant city council member, and be posted publicly.
 (Knight Foundation Blog)

 - Preventing Violations of Federal Transparency Laws.
 House Oversight and Government Reform.
 9:00 am.
 2154 Rayburn House Office Building.